krystian50/vue-chat/README.md

 - VuexFire
 - ES6/7
 - ...and any extra library you wish to use

+Any suggestions and opinions are welcome.
+Please let me know what was the problem for you and which exercise was the tough one.
+If you have your repo with solution, you can send me that.
+I will do a code review for you.
+My email address: krystian@fras.me

 ## Boilerplate
 In this repo I created for you sample app connected with firebase.
 I really encourage you to generate app by yourself, but if you have any troubles, just clone the repo or copy files and: